 Outcome.
 There are several outcomes that may result from the meeting.

-If the student admits the allegations, and the action is such that faculty-imposed penalties are sufficient, the faculty member shall impose a penalty and shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with cop to the Department Chair/Director of the course’s department.

-If the faculty member believes that faculty-imposed penalties are not sufficient, the faculty member shall refer the case directly to the Academic Integrity Hearing Board for consideration of Hearing Board penalties.

 If the student denies the allegations and provides sufficient evidence to the faculty member that no violation occurred, the incident shall be closed with no report.

-If the student denies the allegations, but the faculty member determines that there is clear and convincing evidence that a violation occurred, the faculty member shall impose a penalty and shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with cop to the Department Chair/Director of the course’s department.
+If the student admits the allegations, and the action is such that faculty-imposed penalties are sufficient, the faculty member shall impose a penalty and shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with copies to the Department Chair/Director of the course’s department and to the Associate Dean of the Graduate College if the student is a graduate student.

 If the faculty member believes that faculty-imposed penalties are not sufficient, the faculty member shall refer the case directly to the Academic Integrity Hearing Board for consideration of Hearing Board penalties.

+If the student denies the allegations, but the faculty member determines that there is clear and convincing evidence that a violation occurred, the faculty member shall impose a penalty and shall complete the Academic Integrity Violation Reporting Form and forward it to the Associate Dean of the College with copies to the Department Chair/Director of the course’s department and to the Associate Dean of the Graduate College if the student is a graduate student.

+If the faculty member believes that faculty-imposed penalties are not sufficient, the faculty member shall refer the case directly to the Academic Integrity Hearing Board for consideration of Hearing Board penalties.

-In any case, the faculty member shall notify the student in writing of the decision, penalty, any recommendation to the Hearing Board, and shall provide information to the student about the appeal process.
+In cases b and c, the faculty member shall notify the student in writing of the decision, penalty, any recommendation to the Hearing Board, and shall provide information to the student about the appeal process.
 The faculty member shall complete the Academic Integrity Violation Reporting Form, including the proposed penalty and indicating the referral to the Primary Appeal if such be the outcome.
 The form shall be sent to the Associate Dean of the College with a copy to the Department Chair/Director of the course’s department.
-The Associate Dean of the college will check for prior violations, and if any exist, may refer the student to the Academic Integrity Hearing Board of that student’s college.
+The Associate Dean of the College will check for prior violations, and if any exist, may refer the student to the Academic Integrity Hearing Board of that student’s college.

 A student charged with violating the Academic Integrity policy in a course may not drop that course without the consent of the instructor unless the student has subsequently been cleared of the charges.